redrocket-ctf/redrocket_blog/_posts/2019-06-27-google-ctf-quals-2019-flaggy-bird.md

 # Reversing

 I used jadx for the decompilation of the app (`jadx flaggybird.apk`).
 Now, with the (mostly) recovered source, we can start investigation.
-The `Checker.java` file was choosen as an interesting startpoint, as it contained AES decoding routines:
+The `Checker.java` file was chosen as an interesting startpoint, as it contained AES decoding routines:
 ```java
 class Checker {
     private static final byte[] a = new byte[]{(byte) 46, (byte) 50, ...};